kegsay/blog/_posts/2016-11-09-Why-manage-dependencies.md

  - [Hide information](https://en.wikipedia.org/wiki/Information_hiding)!

 But have you ever thought "why bother"?
 It nearly always slows you down, so why don't we just:
- - Keep classes coupled and just use the bits you require.
+ - Keep classes tightly coupled and just use the bits you require.
+You probably aren't ever going to need the class elsewhere.
  - Make liberal use of singletons accessed directly in code.
  - Leave everything publicly accessible: [we're all consenting adults here](https://www.python.org/), amirite?